Electric car use by country: Ecuador

 The offer and demand for electric vehicles in the South American nation is reduced.
 Electric charging stations are present in several shopping malls and public parking in Guayaquil, Quito, Cuenca, Ambato and Loja.

 In Ecuador, all electric vehicles are exempt from customs duties and taxes starting in June 2019.
 The electric vehicle offer in the country is set to increase.
-The Ecuadorean government has been incentivizing the us of electric vehicles with tax cuts.
+The Ecuadorean government has been incentivizing the use of electric vehicles with tax cuts.
 However, both the offer and demand remained short, encouraging the government to eliminate all duties to electric vehicles.

 The first commercially available EV was Kia Soul EV 2016.
 Being at the moment the brand with the most presence of EV in Ecuador.
 As of 2021 KIA, BYD and Nissan are among the EV brands offering vehicles for the Ecuadorian market.

 Europe overview

 Europe had about 5.6 million plug-in electric passenger cars and light commercial vehicles in circulation at the end of 2021.
 As of December 2019, Europe accounted for 25% of the global stock, the second largest after China.
 Europe also had the world's second largest electric light commercial vehicle stock after China, with about 220,000 vans.

 The 27 Member States of the European Union had 2.24 million plug-in vehicles on the road in 2020, of which plug-in passenger cars represented 94.3%, followed by light commercial vehicles (5.4%), and buses and trucks accounted for 0.3% and 0.03% respectively.

 In 2020, and despite the strong decline in global car sales brought by the COVID-19 pandemic, annual sales of plug-in passenger cars in Europe surpassed the 1 million mark for the first time.
 In addition, Europe outsold China in 2020 as the world's largest plug-in passenger car market for the first time since 2015.
 In spite of the continued global decline in car sales in 2021 due to the shortages related to the COVID-19 pandemic, and the global computer chip shortage, plug-in car sales rose to 2.27 million, up 66% from 2020.

 The plug-in car segment had a market share of 1.3% of new car registrations in 2016, rose to 3.6% in 2019, climbed to 11.4% in 2020, and achieved 19% in 2021.
-As of December 2021, Germany has the largest stock of plug-ins in Europe, with cumulative sales of 1.38 million plug-in cars registered since 2010, followed by France (786,274), the UK (~745,000), Norway (647,000), and the Netherlands (360,000).
+As of December 2021, Germany has the largest stock of plug-ins in Europe, with cumulative sales of 1.38 million plug-in cars registered since 2010, followed by France (786,274), the UK (≈745,000), Norway (647,000), and the Netherlands (360,000).
 Germany listed as the top selling European country market since 2019.